JIBINJJOHNY/CakeCravings/TESTING.md

 1. Navbar dropdown menu not working all pages
 2. product page card if click wishlist button it will redirect to product detail page.but product is correctly add to wishlist page.
+3. Sometimes, an AJAX request error occurs during the payment process.
+However, upon refreshing the page and attempting the payment again, the process works seamlessly.

 ### CSS Validation: